RebelToolbox/RebelDocumentation/tutorials/shaders/converting_glsl_to_rebel_shaders.rst

 Constants
 ^^^^^^^^^

-Global array constants are not supported in Godot 3.x.
+Global array constants are not supported in Rebel Shading Language.
 You can fake the functionality by using a uniform initialized to the value, but you will not benefit from the increased speed from using a constant.

 Macros